René Livas

 Research and work in progress

-Do city taxes shift economic activity to the suburbs?
+How do local taxes affect the location of economic activity inside cities?
 We study Philadelphia’s wage tax, which applies to residents regardless of where they work and to suburban residents who work in the city.
 Because city residents always pay the tax, it does not distort their workplace choices, whereas suburban residents are penalized only for working in Philadelphia.
 At the city boundary, rising wage tax rates should sharply reduce commuting to the city in suburban tracts relative to neighboring city tracts, while falling tax rates should increase it.
-Using a spatial regression discontinuity design, we find that as the wage tax rose from 1.5 to 4.3% between 1960 and 1980, the change in the proportion of residents working in the city fell sharply in suburban tracts just outside the boundary; as the tax fell to 3.4% between 2003 and 2019, the change in that proportion increased sharply in the same tracts.
+With a spatial regression discontinuity design, we find that as the wage tax rose from 1.5 to 4.3% between 1960 and 1980, the change in the proportion of residents working in the city fell sharply in suburban tracts just outside the boundary; as the tax fell to 3.4% between 2003 and 2019, the change in that proportion increased sharply instead.
 Similar results hold along the boundaries of other cities with wage tax variation, such as Detroit and Cleveland, but not in cities without wage taxes.
-In our preferred estimate, a 1% increase in the tax rate reduces suburb-to-city commuting by 6.39%, holding wages, rents, and amenities constant.
-We embed this elasticity in a quantitative spatial model to estimate how the wage tax affects suburbanization once wages and rents adjust.
-Replacing the wage tax with a non-distortionary land value tax would bring 26,000 jobs from the suburbs into Philadelphia.
-Such gains triple when we allow for productivity agglomeration forces.
+In our preferred estimate, a 1% tax increase reduces suburb-to-city commuting by 6.39%, holding wages, rents, and amenities constant.
+To estimate how the wage tax affects suburbanization once wages and rents adjust, we embed that estimate in a quantitative spatial model and replace the wage tax with a non-distortionary land value tax.
+We find that 26,000 jobs from the suburbs would return to Philadelphia, with such gains tripling when we allow for agglomeration forces.

 The Rise of the South and the Deindustrialization of the North